Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

 ![iecdir2](/assets/img/blog/fairlight/iecdir2.png)

-Now we know that the program is located at address `2064` or hex `$0810` in memory.
-And sure enough, this is the beginning of the code, with added comments.
+Now we can see the `SYS` command and that the program is located at address `2064` or hex `$0810` in memory.
+And sure enough, this is the beginning of the code.
 Hint: it's useful to have a [memory map of the C64](https://mem64.awsm.de) at hand when analyzing code.
+I've added comments to illustrate what's going on:

 ```asm6502
 .C:0810  78          SEI                ; disable interrupts